tappsi/sonar/README.md

 explicitly stated in the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines, the same principles apply to the wiki.

 ## License

 Copyright (c) 2017 Tappsi S.A.S

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for more details.